agraef/purr-data/README.md

 The instructions are exactly the same as for the 32 bit build (see above), but the build needs to be done using mingw64 instead of mingw32.
 That is:

+- in the Start menu, type MSYS2 MinGW x64 to enter the 64-bit msys2 environment

 - Install the mingw64 packages for the dependencies.
 These should be the same as the i686 packages listed under dependencies above, but with x86_64 instead of i686 in the package names.
 Here's the current list you can copy and paste for